 3. We Can Break Down Risks on a Project Methodically

-Although risk is usually complicated and messy, other industries have found value in breaking down the types of risks that aﬀect them and addressing them individually.
+Although risk is usually complicated and messy, other industries have found value in breaking down the types of risks that affect them and address them individually.

 For example:

-In manufacturing, tolerances allow for calculating the likelihood of de-fects in production.
+In manufacturing, tolerances allow for calculating the likelihood of defects in production.

-In finance, projects and teams are structured around monitoring risks like credit risk, market risk and liquidity risk.
+In finance, projects and teams are structured around monitoring risks like credit risk, market risk, and liquidity risk.

-Insurance is founded on identifying particular risks and providing fi-nancial safety-nets for when they occur, such as death, injury, accident and so on.
+Insurance is founded on identifying particular risks and providing financial safety-nets for when they occur, such as death, injury, accident and so on.

-Software risks are diﬃcult to quantify, and mostly, the eﬀort involved in doing so exactly would outweigh the benefit.
+Software risks are difficult to quantify, and mostly, the effort involved in doing so exactly would outweigh the benefit.
 Nevertheless, there is value in spending time building classifications of risk for software.
 That’s what Risk-First does: it describes a set of risk patterns we see every day on software projects.